JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 Disabled by default.

-If enabled, all users with different domains could access the TeamCity server.
-Be careful with granting access — any user could authorize on your TeamCity Server.
-To limit access, use the Restrictions authentication setting.
+If this option is enabled, all users with different domains can access the TeamCity server.
+Be careful with granting access — any user can authorize on your TeamCity Server.
+To limit access, use the _Restrict authentication_ setting.

 </td>